 I have published widely on poetry and 20th- and 21st-century literature, on such topics as the New York School of poets, Language poetry, surrealism, conceptual poetry, modernist and contemporary fiction, literature and pragmatist philosophy, the Oulipo, and African-American literature, on figures ranging from Shelley and Keats to W.H.
 Auden, Marianne Moore, Wallace Stevens, Francis Ponge, Gertrude Stein, Elizabeth Bishop, Amiri Baraka, James Schuyler, Rae Armantrout, Stanley Cavell, Joe Brainard, and Lou Reed.

 Since 2013, I’ve been blogging about the New York School of poets at this site, Locus Solus.

-My critical work has appeared in numerous journals, including Contemporary Literature, The Los Angeles Review of Books, The Wallace Stevens Journal, Comparative Literature Studies, Jacket2, and Raritan, and in various essay collections, including The Cambridge Companion to American Poets, Among Friends: Engendering the Social Site of Poetry, The Routledge Companion to Experimental Literature and The Scene of My Selves: New Work on New York School Poets.
-My poetry has appeared in Denver Quarterly, Mississippi Review, Gulf Coast, Western Humanities Review, Notre Dame Review,Verse, and other journals.
+My work has appeared in numerous journals and magazines, including the New York Times Book Review, Contemporary Literature, American Literary History, American Literature, Journal of Modern Literature, The Los Angeles Review of Books, The Wallace Stevens Journal, Comparative Literature Studies, Jacket2, and Raritan, and in various essay collections, including The Cambridge Companion to American Poets, Wallace Stevens in Context, Among Friends: Engendering the Social Site of Poetry, The Routledge Companion to Experimental Literature and The Scene of My Selves: New Work on New York School Poets.